sjneph/cutnm/README.md

 </code>
 </pre>

-result.txt will contain the columns in first-table.txt in the same order they appear in second-table.txt Some of the extra bits of awk and tr are just to give a little flavor to common problems.
+result.txt will contain the subset of columns in first-table.txt in the same order they appear in second-table.txt

-In order, awk grabs the first line of the file (column names), tr changes tabs to newlines, and awk grabs the subset that start with "Indiv-", which is useful since cutnm currently only works with fixed string exact matches.
+Some of the extra bits of awk and tr are just to give a little flavor to common problems.

 In the event that you pass in a non-existent column name, say XYZ, the output will have XYZ_NOTFOUND, followed by NOTFOUND for all remaining rows.